iamvickypedia/react-theme-boilerplate/README.md

 # react-theme-boilerplate

-React Boiler plate project which has toggle-able implementation.
+React Boiler plate project which can register multiple theme not just light mode and dark mode.
 It's a simple css variable based implementation.